-VWL staff and teams of citizen scientists conduct annual grassland biodiversity surveys to better understand the factors that impact grassland species and to help guide best land management practices to support both landowners and native biodiversity.
+VWL staff and teams of community scientists conduct annual grassland biodiversity surveys to better understand the factors that impact grassland species and to help guide best land management practices to support both landowners and native biodiversity.
 Ecological data collected from these surveys are being used to explore the complex relationships between land management activities and grassland biodiversity and to help predict the future of our region’s landscapes.

-Every year, VWL staff and teams of citizen scientists, SCBI scientists, graduate students, and interns conduct biodiversity surveys on properties throughout our 16-county study region (see: Where We Work).
+Every year, VWL staff and teams of community scientists, SCBI scientists, graduate students, and interns conduct biodiversity surveys on properties throughout our 16-county study region (see: Where We Work).
 These annual surveys include avian point counts, grassland vegetation surveys, pollinator inventories, and soil sampling.
 To date, we’ve surveyed more than 200 properties covering over 82,000 acres of private land and 97,000 acres in total.
 These surveys help us better understand the factors that affect the region’s biodiversity and help inform best land management practices for people and wildlife.

 Grasslands were selected as the initial focus because they were the least well-known among the working landscape types (e.g. forests, wetlands, streams, and riparian zones) and had a known suite of declining species in need of further research.
 Moreover, although Virginia was mostly forested in precolonial times, it also included grasslands established and maintained by disturbance (i.e. storms, fires, and disease) and grazing.
 These grasslands were home to a suite of native plants, including warm season grasses, and the pollinators, birds, and other species that depended on them.